On Solving Cycle Problems with Branch-and-Cut: Extending Shrinking and Exact Subcycle Elimination Separation Algorithms

 is always satisfied.
 In addition, if the vector $(y, x) \in \mathbb{R}^{V\times E}$ satisfies the degree constraints~\eqref{cp:deg}, then the equations

 are satisfied by the vector $(y, x)$.
 Particularly, the identity~\eqref{cp:eq} is satisfied by every vector in $P^G_{TSP}$, $P^G_C$, $P^G_{SEC}$ and $P^G_A$.

 \end{section}

-\begin{section}{Shrinking for the Cycle Polytope} In this section, we present three shrinking rules that are safe for the $P^G_C$.
-In essence, we have generalized for every (simple) cycle problem the results obtained by~\citep{Padberg1990b} for Hamiltonian cycle problems.
+\begin{section}{Shrinking for the Cycle Polytope} In this section, we present three shrinking rules that are safe for the $P^G_C$, i.e., rules that preserve the existence of violated cycle inequalities in the shrunk graph.
+In essence, we have generalized for every (simple) cycle problem the results obtained by~\cite{Padberg1990b} for Hamiltonian cycle problems.
 In the following lines, we formalize the concept of safe shrink for $P^G_{C}$ and we prove the lemmas and the theorem in which shrinking rules for cycle problems are based on.
 In addition, we show that the three shrinking rules can be consecutively applied for the $P^G_C$.

 Let us introduce the following notation.
 Given a graph $G=(V,E)$, the vector $(y,x) \in \mathbb{R}^{V \times E}$ and a subset $S \subset V$, we denote by $ G[S]= (V[S],E [S])$ the graph obtained by shrinking the set $S$ into a single vertex $s\notin V$, where the resulting set of vertices and edges are as follows: